wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sap-on-linux-suse-quickstart.md

-## SUSE images on Windows Azure for testing SAP
+## SUSE images on Azure for testing SAP

 For SAP testing on Azure, use only SUSE Linux Enterprise Server (SLES) 11 SP4 and SLES 12.
 A special SUSE image is in the Azure gallery ("SLES 11 SP3 for SAP CAL"), but this is not intended for general usage.
 It's reserved for the [SAP Cloud Appliance Library]
 (https://cal.sap.com/) solution.
 There was no option